aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 ## Cross-Domain Use

 This specification is intended for cross-domain uses where the Client, Resource App, and Identity Provider are all in different trust domains.
-In particular, the Identity Provider SHOULD NOT issue access tokens in response to an ID-JAG it issued itself.
+In particular, the Identity Provider MUST NOT issue access tokens in response to an ID-JAG it issued itself.
 Doing so could lead to unintentional broadening of the scope of authorization.

 # IANA Considerations